Natalie-Scenters-Zapico-by-John-Markadakis.jpg

 Natalie Scenters-Zapico is a fronteriza from El Paso, Texas.
 She is the author of Lima :: Limón (Copper Canyon Press 2019) and The Verging Cities (Colorado State University 2015).
-Her third book is forthcoming Spring/Summer 2025 from Copper Canyon Press.
+Her third book is forthcoming Fall 2025 from Copper Canyon Press.

 Winner of Yale University’s Windham Campbell Prize (2021), she has held a Ruth Lilly and Dorothy Sargent Rosenberg Fellowship from the Poetry Foundation (2018), a Lannan Literary Fellowship (2017), and a CantoMundo Fellowship (2015).